omarKosa/omarKosa/README.md

-## Hi there 👋, my name is Omar
+### Hi there 👋, my name is Omar
-### I am a Software Developer
+## I am a Software Developer
-## i passionate about several software topics like mobile apps, backend, frontend, game development, and a lot more!
+### i passionate about several software topics like mobile apps, backend, frontend, game development, and a lot more!

-### Skills:
+### My skills:
 #### C,C++
 #### Python
 #### Android Development(java and kotlin)